There is No Reason to Waste Time in Life,

 The Book of Destiny

 Once, many years ago, as I was returning from Baghdad, where I had been selling carpets and skins, I stopped at a caravanserai near Damascus.
 There my attention was arrested by the strange behavior of an old Arab of Hedjaz.
-He was talking excitedly to the merchants and pilgrims, gesticulating and swearing by Allah all the time; he was chewing a strong mixture of tobacco and hashish; and whenever he hear someone making an unfavorable remark about him he would exclaim, clutching his ragged turban in both hands:
+He was talking excitedly to the merchants and pilgrims, gesticulating and swearing by Allah all the time; he was chewing a strong mixture of tobacco and hashish; and whenever he heard someone making an unfavorable remark about him he would exclaim, clutching his ragged turban in both hands:

 “Mak Allah!
 O Mussulmans, I was a powerful man once - I have had the Book of Destiny in these hands!”